BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 After this we finally reached 100% mutation coverage.

 # Summary
-Now you know how to use mutation testing to see if your tests are good.
+To sum up, after this reading you should learn how to use mutation testing to see if your tests are good.
 You also know that line coverage doesn't mean that we have covered all cases.
 Hope you enjoyed and you'll start to use mutation testing.
-All code which was used is available on [repository](https://github.com/BeyondScheme/pitest-java-example).
+All code which was used is available on the [repository](https://github.com/BeyondScheme/pitest-java-example).